 Parents also need to take care of their own mental health needs.
 Be sure to schedule breaks for yourself, walk around the block, meditate or breathe deeply, perhaps call a friend.
 Take time for yourself.

-For what parents need to know, visit Stanford Children’s Health.
+For what parents need to know, visit Stanford Medicine Children's Health.

 For more information on teens and mental health during COVID-19, go to Youth Suicide Research Consortium.